First Trimester Yoga – Benefits and Poses to Try

 Yoga Poses/Asanas You Can Try in the First Trimester

-Given below are some yoga poses that can be practised during the first trimester of pregnancy.
-Although these are pregnancy-safe yoga asanas, we suggest that you check with your doctor before you start practising them.
+Below are some yoga poses that can be practised during the first trimester of pregnancy.
+Although these are pregnancy-safe yoga asanas, we suggest that you check with your doctor before you start practising them (2).

 1. Bhujangasana

-Bhujangasana is a simple yoga pose.
-It is also called the cobra pose.
-When practising this pose, don’t push yourself too hard and don’t hold this position for more than 30 seconds.
+Bhujangasana is a simple yoga pose, also known as the cobra pose.
+When practising this pose, don’t push yourself too hard and don’t hold it for more than 30 seconds.

-• Gently inhale and lift your head and chest off the floor.
-Relax your shoulders and don’t exert your full bodyweight downwards.
+- Gently inhale and lift your head and chest off the floor.
+Relax your shoulders, and don’t exert your entire body weight downwards.

 Benefits

-This pose can help release tension in your lower back, improve your mood, and increase overall flexibility.
+This pose can help release lower back tension, improve mood, and increase overall flexibility.

 2. Baddha Konasana

-Baddha konasana is commonly known as the butterfly pose as it resembles a butterfly flapping its wings.
+Baddha konasana, commonly known as the butterfly pose, resembles a butterfly flapping its wings.
 It is best practised on an empty stomach.

 How to Do

-• Lightly press the soles of your feet together and allow your knees to drop gently to the sides.
+- Lightly press the soles of your feet together, allowing your knees to drop gently to the sides.

 Benefits

-This pose helps in reducing fatigue, stimulating the adrenal glands, treating menstrual problems, and improving overall blood circulation in the body.
+This pose helps reduce fatigue, stimulate the adrenal glands, treat menstrual problems, and improve overall blood circulation.

 3. Bitalasana

 Bitalasana is known as the ‘Cow Pose’.
-This pose is usually practised with cat pose and is a beginner level asana.
+This pose is usually practised with a cat pose and is a beginner-level asana.

 How to Do

-• Your wrist should be in line with shoulders and your head must be in between your hands.
+- Your wrist should be in line with your shoulders, and your head must be between your hands.

-• Gently inhale and lift up your buttocks towards the ceiling, thus opening the chest.
+- Gently inhale and lift your buttocks towards the ceiling, thus opening the chest.

-• Sink your abdomen towards the ground and lift your head up.
+- Sink your abdomen towards the ground and lift your head.

 Benefits

-This pose provides relief from stress, massages the internal organs, and improves blood circulation.
-It also tones the back and relieves back pain too.
+This pose relieves stress, massages the internal organs, and improves blood circulation.
+It also tones the back and reduces back pain.

 4. Marjariasana